hpcfung/CodingProjects/Reservoir/Overview.md

 By epoch 6, reservoir 3 dips below features; strictly deeper = less learning

-By epoch 31, reservoir 1 is the peak, test accuracy plateaud at 0.981
+By epoch 31, reservoir 1 is the peak, test accuracy plateaued at 0.981

+### Another architecture

+hidden layers: 150, 50, 300, 20

+Initially, inverted V-shape (learning to use the right algorithm/computation for this problem?)

+peak at reservoir 3: kind of by design (most number of neurons, bulk of the computation?)

+By epoch 6, entered the deeper = less learning regime?

+By epoch 35, reservoir 1 is now the peak (test accuracy plateaued at 0.985)(inverted V-shape again)

+By epoch 76, reservoir 2 is now the peak (although regression can be high sometimes)

+This holds until the end?

 ## Counterarguments to overfitting = learning only happens in the higher layers